Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

-Joel Embiid could make a big impact for the Philadelphia 76ers at 7:30 PM on Thursday against the Boston Celtics in the 2023 NBA Playoffs.
+Joel Embiid could make a big impact for the Philadelphia 76ers at 3:30 PM on Sunday versus the Boston Celtics in the 2023 NBA Playoffs.

-If you'd like to place a wager on Embiid's props, we dive into his available ones, providing some stats and trends, below.
+If you'd like to make predictions on Embiid's performance, we break down his available prop bets, using stats and trends, below.

 Joel Embiid Prop Bets vs. the Celtics